Visual Abstract: Effect of Camrelizumab With Chemotherapy on Esophageal Squamous Cell Carcinoma

 Here’s a link to provide your readers free access to the full-text article

-Authors: Osvaldo P. Almeida, Ph.D., of the University of Western Australia in Perth, Australia, is the corresponding author.
+Authors: Dan P. Ly, M.D., Ph.D., M.P.P., of the David Geffen School of Medicine at UCLA in Los Angeles, is the corresponding author.

 # # #